-During 2010, Ecotest, H2M and GEL participated in the NYSDOH ELAP evaluations of performance on tests of nonpotable water, potable water, and solid wastes.
-NYSDOH found

-99.5 percent of Ecotest's nonradiological tests to be in the Acceptable range; 99.16 percent of H2M's nonradiological tests to be in the Acceptable range; and 97.4 percent of GEL's nonradiological tests to be in the Acceptable range.
-TA, which is certified through the National Environmental Laboratory Accreditation Conference (NELAC), was not required to participate in ELAP evaluations.
+During 2011, Ecotest, TA, and GEL participated in the NYSDOH ELAP evaluations of performance on tests of nonpotable water, potable water, and solid wastes.
+NYSDOH found 99.8 percent of Ecotest's nonradiological tests to be in the Acceptable range; 99.
+6 percent of TA's nonradiological tests to be in the Acceptable range; and 96.3 percent of GEL's nonradiological tests to be in the Acceptable range.

 TA and GEL voluntarily participated in the ERA water supply and water pollution studies, although this evaluation is not required for New York State certification.
-ERA found that 100 percent of TA's tests were in the Acceptable range, as were 99.0 percent of GEL's tests.
+ERA found that 99.1 percent of TA's tests were in the Acceptable range, as were 99.3 percent of GEL's tests.

-TA and GEL voluntarily participated in the MAPEP water supply and water pollution studies, although this evaluation is not required for New York State certification.
-MAPEP found that 99.2 percent of TA's tests were in the Acceptable range, as were 96.4 percent of GEL's tests.
+GEL voluntarily participated in the MAPEP water supply and water pollution studies, although this evaluation is not required for New York State certification.
+MAPEP found that 99.4 percent of GEL's results were in the Acceptable range.

-GEL also voluntarily participated in RTC nonradiological evaluations, which showed that 96.4 percent of GEL's results were in the Acceptable range.
+GEL also voluntarily participated in RTC nonradiological evaluations, which showed that 97.4 percent of GEL's results were in the Acceptable range.